Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 Signs and Symptoms of Tongue Ulcers

-If you have a tongue ulcer, you may experience:
+If you have a tongue ulcer, you may experience one or more of the following:

 • Redness and inflammation surrounding the ulcers

-• Difficulty eating or speaking due to the pain
+• Difficulty chewing or swallowing (dysphagia) due to the pain

 • Increased sensitivity to spicy, acidic, or sharp foods